devcolabs/valentine/README.md

-This is an interface to the image gallery.
+This is an interface to the valentine images.